 Monitoring, reporting and control

-Monitoring is about assessing what work has been completed for a programme or project including costs, risks and issues.
-In addition the SRO and board will routinely monitor if the business case continues to be viable and in alignment with strategic objectives.
-This usually takes the form of the production of documentation and reports at key stages.
 Monitoring is used to oversee progress of products, outputs, and outcomes.
+It is about assessing what work has been completed for a programme or project including costs, risks and issues.
+In addition, the SRO and board will routinely monitor if the business case continues to be viable and in alignment with strategic objectives.

-Reporting provides the programme or project board with a summary of the status of the programme or project at intervals defined by them.
-Reporting advises the correct people at the correct time of positive and negative events, allowing for progression or remedial action as appropriate.
+Reporting provides the programme or project board with a summary of the status of the programme or project at defined intervals.
+Reporting allows for progression or remedial action as appropriate.

 Controls usually relate to stages in projects and are established to control the delivery of the project’s outputs.
 In project management, controls are: